-In most of the above categories, the differences between the 2016-2017 fiscal year and the 2017-2018 fiscal year (change) would generally be considered well within the normal range.
+In most of the above categories, the differences between the 2017-2018 fiscal year and the 2018-2019 fiscal year (change) would generally be considered well within the normal range.

 One notable change in revenue was the growth in property tax collections due to a rebound in the local real estate market and some investment in new commercial and industrial buildings within the District's boundaries.
-The change in operating grant revenue is due to a significant increase in the State of Michigan's funding of the At Risk program.
+Federal revenue shows a small decrease due to expected shift in federal program funding.